 If the potential student says they're taking the program for personal interest, or to update existing skills, they must complete an Acknowledgement Form for Students Not Seeking Employment.
 This will make sure they are not included in the licensed program's annual job placement rate.
-Private colleges can find this form on the Provider SharePoint site.
+Private colleges can find this form on the Provider SharePoint site (password required).

 After the contract is signed

 Any changes made to the contract after it’s signed must be agreed to and initialled by both parties.
 This includes the career program's start and end dates.

 Private colleges are expected to retain all signed contracts for compliance reviews.

 Fees and refunds

 Private career colleges can charge fees at different stages of the enrolment process.
 Students are refunded specific amounts when they leave their licensed program, depending on their withdrawal date.

 Application and assessment fees cover administrative costs involved with determining if potential students meet admission requirements.
 Private career colleges may collect these fees before the student signs their Alberta Student Enrolment Contract.
 These fees do not fall under the Private Vocational Training Regulation, and are not part of the signed contract.